timothyac/codpug-discord/readme.md

 ### Overall (goal)

-To have a bot that can create, stage and handle a pug leaderboard for a discord.
+To have a bot that can create, stage and handle a pug queue/leaderboard for a discord.

 ### Currently